fusionjs/fusionjs.github.io/documentation/docs/references/testing/index.md

 be run in Node.js and files ending in `.browser.js` will be run in a browser environment (currently jsdom).

 Fusion.js uses a small wrapper around [jest](https://github.com/facebook/jest) to run tests in Node.js and browser environments.
-We are currently exploring leveraging [unitest](https://github.com/rtsao/unitest) as a future test runner for Fusion.js applications.

 ## Test coverage